High School Partnership

 - study subjects not offered in high school,

-- broaden their education, earn college credits,
+- earn college credits, broaden their education,

 - explore career options or build on their skills.

 Students selected to participate in the HSP program will be funded for one college course for the Spring and/or Fall semester on a space available basis.
-Special fees, such as course lab fees and art studio fees, books/supplies, and transportation are the students’ responsibility.

 - High school juniors and seniors attending schools participating in the High School Partnership Scholarship Program are required to submit a special application and recommendation from their high school counselor available at their guidance office.